Caterpillar Inc. (NYSE:CAT) Shares Sold by BDO Wealth Advisors LLC

-BDO Wealth Advisors LLC trimmed its position in shares of Caterpillar Inc. (NYSE:CAT – Get Rating) by 11.2% during the second quarter, Holdings Channel reports.
-The firm owned 1,587 shares of the industrial products company’s stock after selling 200 shares during the quarter.
-BDO Wealth Advisors LLC’s holdings in Caterpillar were worth $284,000 at the end of the most recent quarter.
+BDO Wealth Advisors LLC cut its stake in Caterpillar Inc. (NYSE:CAT – Get Rating) by 11.2% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 1,587 shares of the industrial products company’s stock after selling 200 shares during the period.
+BDO Wealth Advisors LLC’s holdings in Caterpillar were worth $284,000 as of its most recent SEC filing.

-Other large investors also recently added to or reduced their stakes in the company.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
 Marks Group Wealth Management Inc grew its holdings in Caterpillar by 2.6% during the 2nd quarter.
-Marks Group Wealth Management Inc now owns 1,995 shares of the industrial products company’s stock worth $357,000 after acquiring an additional 51 shares in the last quarter.
+Marks Group Wealth Management Inc now owns 1,995 shares of the industrial products company’s stock valued at $357,000 after purchasing an additional 51 shares in the last quarter.
 Mather Group LLC. lifted its position in shares of Caterpillar by 2.0% in the 2nd quarter.
 Mather Group LLC. now owns 2,643 shares of the industrial products company’s stock worth $472,000 after buying an additional 51 shares during the last quarter.
 Stockman Wealth Management Inc. lifted its position in shares of Caterpillar by 4.5% in the 2nd quarter.
 Stockman Wealth Management Inc. now owns 1,250 shares of the industrial products company’s stock worth $223,000 after buying an additional 54 shares during the last quarter.
 Somerville Kurt F lifted its position in shares of Caterpillar by 1.8% in the 1st quarter.
 Somerville Kurt F now owns 3,165 shares of the industrial products company’s stock worth $705,000 after buying an additional 55 shares during the last quarter.
 Finally, AGF Investments LLC lifted its position in shares of Caterpillar by 8.6% in the 1st quarter.
 AGF Investments LLC now owns 723 shares of the industrial products company’s stock worth $161,000 after buying an additional 57 shares during the last quarter.
-68.80% of the stock is currently owned by institutional investors and hedge funds.
+68.80% of the stock is owned by hedge funds and other institutional investors.

 Caterpillar Stock Performance